yuvalmGS/gigaspaces-wiki-jekyll/xap97net/poco-metadata.markdown

 In general, every object can be stored in the space - it does not have to inherit from a base class, implement an interface, or have any attributes decorating it.
 It doesn't even have to be Serializable, although it is recommended as a design practice, to keep in-line with .NET standards.
 The only requirement is to have a parameterless constructor.

 However, in many cases this generic approach is not enough.
 For example, you may want to exclude a specific field from being stored in the space, or specify that a certain property should be indexed for faster matching performance.
-In such cases (and others), you can use a set of attributes to customize the object's behaviour in the space.
+In such cases (and others), you can use a set of attributes to customize the object's behavior in the space.

-If you don't want to (or can't) use XAP.NET attributes in your classes code, you can create an xml file that defines those behaviours, commonly called `gs.xml`.
+If you don't want to (or can't) use XAP.NET attributes in your classes code, you can create an xml file that defines those behaviors, commonly called `gs.xml`.

 {% info %}
 Since working with attributes is usually simpler and easier, this page demonstrates all the features using attributes.
 However, every feature shown here can also be achieved using [`gs.xml`](./poco-gs.xml-metadata.html).